MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 >[!Important]
 >You must repeat this certificate import step on all the SharePoint servers in the farm.

-## Validate the SPWFM endpoint
+### Validate the SharePoint Workflow Manager endpoint

-**Check from the SPWFM server first**
+1. **Check from the SPWFM server first**.
-1. Open IIS manager on the SPWFM server.
-2. Select **Workflow Management Site**.
+a.
+Select **Workflow Management Site**.
 In the right-hand pane, choose **Browse *12290 (https)**.
+b.
 A browser will open; navigate to https://localhost:12290.
 If you allowed connections over HTTP during setup, you will have an HTTP endpoint on port 12291 and an HTTPS endpoint on port 12290.
-Try both the http and https endpoints.
+c.
+Test both the http and https endpoints.

-**Check from your SharePoint servers**
-Ultimately it's your SharePoint servers that must connect to the SPWFM endpoint, so we need to test connectivity from there as well.
+2. **Check from your SharePoint servers**.
+Ultimately it's your SharePoint servers that must connect to the SPWFM endpoint, so you must make confirm there is  connectivity from there as well.

-1. On one of the SharePoint servers, sign in with either the **SPWFM RunAs** account, or a user that is a member of AdminGroup.
+a.
+On one of the SharePoint servers, sign in with either the **SPWFM RunAs** account, or a user that is a member of AdminGroup.
 See “Check the service account and admin group” step above.
-2. Browse to the FQDN of the SPWFM endpoint.
+b.
+Browse to the FQDN of the SPWFM endpoint.

-For example: https://<span>apps<span>.contoso<span><span>.local<span>:12290/.
+For example:

+**https://<span>apps<span>.contoso<span><span>.local<span>:12290/**.
 The result should look like this:

 :::image type="content" source="../media/sp-workflow-check-connectivity.png" alt-text="check connectivity":::